Table of Contents

 What is Windows?

-Windows is a proprietary operating system developed by Microsoft that provides a graphical interface for managing files, applications, and hardware.
-It is designed to be user-friendly, supporting a wide range of software, gaming, and business applications.
-Windows is widely used across personal computers, business environments, and enterprise systems, known for its compatibility, ease of use, and regular updates to improve security and features.
+Windows is a proprietary operating system developed by Microsoft that provides a graphical interface for managing files, applications, hardware, and system resources.
+It is designed for ease of use and broad compatibility, supporting a wide range of desktop software, enterprise applications, and PC games.
+Windows is widely deployed across personal computers, corporate environments, and enterprise infrastructures due to its extensive hardware support, commercial software ecosystem, and regular security and feature updates.

 Pros of Windows